MatthewLM/cbitcoin/README.md

 Coding Guidelines
 -----------------

-* cbitcoin uses an object-orientated approach by implememting reference counting and inheritance on structures.
+* cbitcoin uses an object-orientated approach by implementing reference counting and inheritance on structures.
 New code should be consistent with this approach.
 Use the supplied structure_maker.py to make a new structure which inherits CBObject.
 All structures inheriting CBObject should go into the structures directory as shown. message_maker.py is similar to structure_maker but is for CBMessage structures.
 * The rule for memory management is to retain an object before returning it, to retain an object when giving it to another object, and to release an object once the object is no longer needed by an object or function.
 When a new object is created it should be retained.
 There are some exceptions to the rules, such as functions which take a reference from the caller.
 * Filenames should begin with CB.
 * Functions, types and variables with linker visibility outside the library should begin with CB.
 * CamelCase should be used. lowerCamelCase should be used for structure fields and variables except where inappropriate.
 * Constants should be ALL_UPPERCASE_WITH_UNDERSCORES.
 * Constants made visible throughout the library should go in CBConstants.h
-* CBGet functions should be prefered over type-casting.
+* CBGet functions should be preferred over type-casting.
 * Use comments where appropriate, especially in obscure sections.
 * In structure files, please order functions under "//  Functions" alphabetically.
 * Use "???" in comments for areas of confusion or uncertainty where the code may need improving or changed.
 Look for "???" to find parts in the code that may need work.